Do you know there are 3 different types of apprenticeship in Scotland?

 Apprenticeships can open up a number of opportunities for your child.
 They’ll have developed the skills that employers look for and gained qualifications too.

-They may decide to go straight to work (or continue in employment if they are an MA or GA), go on to further study at college or university, or they could decide to start another apprenticeship.
+They may decide to go straight to work (or continue in employment if they are an Modern Apprentice or Graduate Apprentice), go on to further study at college or university or they could decide to start another apprenticeship.

 Whatever route your child takes, an apprenticeship gives your child the skills and knowledge needed to pursue a career in their chosen industry.